AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-mvss-existing-vnet.md

 ---
-title: 'Reference a virtual network in an Azure scale set template | Azure'
+title: 'Reference an existing virtual network in an Azure scale set template | Azure'
 description: Learn how to add a virtual network to an existing Azure Virtual Machine Scale Set template
 services: virtual-machine-scale-sets
 documentationcenter: ''